sakerbuild/site-saker.build/site/saker.build/doc/guide/cmdlineref/build.md

 - compact
   - Interal stack traces are removed, and no indicator of such removal is displayed on the printed information.
+- script_only
+  - Only script traces are displayed for the exceptions.
+      No Java stack traces are displayed.
+- java_trace
+  - Only Java stack traces are displayed for the exceptions.
+      No build script traces are displayed.

 </div>